elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-implications-of-confusing-causation-with-correlation-in-research-findings.md

 url: /learn/education-studies/questions/what-are-the-implications-of-confusing-causation-with-correlation-in-research-findings
 score: -1.0
 related_article1:
-    id: 165138
+    id: 165142
-    title: What are the benefits of a within-subjects design compared to a between-subjects design?
+    title: >-
+        How is cortisol measured in stress research?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-a-withinsubjects-design-compared-to-a-betweensubjects-design
+    url: /learn/education-studies/questions/how-is-cortisol-measured-in-stress-research
 related_article2:
-    id: 165126
+    id: 165148
-    title: What distinguishes descriptive, correlational, and experimental designs in research?
+    title: >-
+        What are the types of measurement instruments used in research, and how is reliability assessed?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-distinguishes-descriptive-correlational-and-experimental-designs-in-research
+    url: /learn/education-studies/questions/what-are-the-types-of-measurement-instruments-used-in-research-and-how-is-reliability-assessed
 related_article3:
-    id: 165135
+    id: 165149
-    title: What is the purpose of using control groups in experimental research?
+    title: >-
+        Why is study replication important in research, and what challenges does it face?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-purpose-of-using-control-groups-in-experimental-research
+    url: /learn/education-studies/questions/why-is-study-replication-important-in-research-and-what-challenges-does-it-face
 related_article4:
-    id: 165141
+    id: 165150
-    title: What role does dopamine play in stress and behavior?
+    title: >-
+        What are the key differences between thematic analysis and content analysis in qualitative research?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-role-does-dopamine-play-in-stress-and-behavior
+    url: /learn/education-studies/questions/what-are-the-key-differences-between-thematic-analysis-and-content-analysis-in-qualitative-research
 related_article5:
-    id: 165124
+    id: 165129
-    title: What are the essential components of project planning in project management?
+    title: >-
+        How does block randomization differ from simple randomization, and what are its applications?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-essential-components-of-project-planning-in-project-management
+    url: /learn/education-studies/questions/how-does-block-randomization-differ-from-simple-randomization-and-what-are-its-applications
 ---

 &nbsp;